una/personal-goals/happy-moments/happy-moments.md

 08/11/2015
 ---
 The sunset over downtown Austin today was so stunning.
 I watched it from my porch as I read Lea Verou's CSS Secrets book :) It was nice.

+08/12/2015
+---
+On a new project and had a call with the remote back-end devs today.
+I really feel like there's a great mutual respect between us and I'm super excited to work in that kind of environment.

+08/13/2015
+---
+I watercolored tonight for the first time in a long time!
+I forgot how much I loved playing with watercolor.

+08/14/2015
+---
+I ended up talking on the phone with someone tonight for like 3 hours.
+It has been a while since I've done that.

+08/15/2015
+---
+I went on a wine tour with some of my Austin friends for a belated birthday today!
+It was great :)